delafu/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps:

+* Convert the image to the gray scale
+* Apply a Gaussian Blur filter
+* Find edges using Canny edge detector
+* Define the region that is interesting to find lanes
+* Run the Hough Transform to find the lanes
+* And last draw the lines

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...